dstushar7/dstushar7.github.io/_posts/2022-01-10-beauty-of-algorithms.md

 Here's the procedure of making a cup of tea.
 We can say that this is the **algorithm** of making a cup of tea.

+Creating an algorithm is the first step to build some system.
+You can't build a system by trial/error method.
+It is more time and energy consuming process.
+So we learn how to design an **algorithm.**

 Here we will be studying in-depth about the analysis and design procedure of algorithms.
 We will see different algorithms and how we can implement them using python.

 **Table of Contents**

 [TOC]

+# Difference between a program and an algorithm